 When you are flying above the clouds on a long flight it is imperative that you eat well.
 The large fully-equipped galley guarantees this.
 Substantial storage capacity and extensive work surfaces allow for greater meal capabilities.

 Finally, ensure that your crew are always performing at their best.
 A dedicated crew rest area will take care of this.

 If you would like to configure your own Global 6000 then simply head over to Bombardier’s configurator.

 Bombardier Global 7500

 When it comes to the Bombardier Global 7500 interior, every detail has been considered to ensure that you have the most comfortable flight possible.
-Firstly, the Global 7500 features a wing that “a technological marvel”, which will not only give the pilots maximum control over the aircraft but will also deliver the smoothest ride possible.
-Bombardier has also been able to keep the cabin altitude never exceeding 5,680 feet when cruising at maximum altitude.
+Firstly, the Global 7500 features a wing that is“a technological marvel”, which will not only give the pilots maximum control over the aircraft but will also deliver the smoothest ride possible.
+Bombardier has also been able to stop the cabin altitude from exceeding 5,680 feet when cruising at maximum altitude.
 This low cabin altitude (lower than you would find on an airliner), will mean that you feel more relaxed during the flight and will arrive at your destination with less jet lag.

 Next, there is the sheer size of the cabin interior, measuring 16.59 meters long, 2.44 meters wide, and 1.88 meters.
 These dimensions mean that you can easily navigate your way through the cabin and will allow you to configure up to four separate living areas, allowing space for a master suite with a full-size bed, dedicated crew rest area, and kitchen.
 The Global 7500 can be configured to your exact needs and features an unprecedented number of layouts.
 Throughout the cabin, the Global 7500 features extra-large windows in order to bring in as much natural light as possible, meaning the 7500 provides more natural light in the cabin than any other private jet, and every passenger gets a window.